-8.34.230 Emissions standards for construction, parking and/or outdoor storage area or continuous operation facility sites.
+8.34.140 Emissions standards for permitted sites.

 A. Facility boundary standard.
 The transportation of visible fugitive emissions off the property of a construction, parking and/or outdoor storage area or continuous operation facility site for more than six minutes of any one-hour period will be considered an indication that the provisions of the construction permit, parking and/or outdoor storage area permit or compliance plan are not being complied with, and shall cause a determination to be made of the source of the visible fugitive emissions and an opacity reading to be made at the source.
 Visible fugitive emissions limitations shall be determined by 40 C.F.R.
 Part 60 Appendix A, Method 22 (July 1, 2009).
 The visible fugitive emissions shall be determined by a certified observer at the property line.